Tourist information about Bom Jesus dos Passos Island

 Igreja de Bom Jesus dos Passos

-The church was granted a license in 1726 and its construction began in 1766.
-Its interior has neoclassical decoration, with three altars.
-The image of Senhor dos Passos was carved in wood by Félix Pereira.
-Its façade is in rococo style.
+The interior of the church is decorated in neoclassical style, with three altars and the image of Senhor dos Passos, carved in wood by Félix Pereira.
+The façade has a rococo style.

-Although the Church is in the municipality of Salvador, it is linked to the Parish of the Holy Family Jesus, Mary, Joseph, founded in 1661, in Madre de Deus, subordinate to the Diocese of Camaçari, dismembered from the Archdiocese of São Salvador, in 2010.
+Although it is located in the municipality of Salvador, the church has been linked to the Parish of the Holy Family in Madre de Deus, subordinate to the Diocese of Camaçari since 2010.

 4. Illustrious figures

-No less important and illustrious for the inhabitants of Bom Jesus dos Passos is the artist Izolino Passos, who in addition to his renowned sculptures and oil paintings, was the creator of the traditional “Ternos de Reis”, the carnival blocks and the “caretas do carnaval”.
+Another important figure is the artist Izolino Passos, creator of the traditional ‘Ternos de Reis’, the carnival blocks and the ‘caretas do carnaval’.

 5. Beaches

-The place where the church was built, in the past, served as a cemetery.
-During a renovation, several human bones were found.
-In the past, it was customary for nobles and bourgeois to be buried in churches.
+The church was built on a site that had previously served as a cemetery, where, during a renovation, human bones were found.
+In the past, it was customary to bury nobles and bourgeois in churches.

 Hide picture